AdeboyeJr/Coding-Projects/WebGL Lesson 3-1/README.md

 The program then draws the scene by constructing triangles for each face.
 Vertices are fed into the WebGL state machine through the buffer and the number of vertices is specified.

-The program invokes the requestAnimationFrame function. requestAnimationFrame is a higher-order function that invokes the recursive callback function, render.
-Render keeps track of the current time as well as the time of the last draw.
+The program invokes requestAnimationFrame, a higher-order function that calls the render function.
+Render is a callback function that keeps track of the current time as well as the time of the last draw.

 ```javascript
  function render(now) {